Updated 9 December 2025

 28. Tiramisu

-This dessert is made up of layers of ladyfinger sponge soaked in espresso, covered with mascarpone, and dusted with chocolate.
-The secret to tiramisu's appeal is its delicate balance of bitter coffee and cocoa flavours and the sweetness of the creamy filling.
+This popular dessert consists of layers of ladyfinger sponge soaked in espresso, topped with mascarpone, and finished with a dusting of chocolate.
+The secret to tiramisu’s appeal lies in its delicate balance of bitter coffee and cocoa flavours, combined with the sweetness of the creamy filling.

 29. Panettone

-This sweet bread is traditionally gifted for special occasions.
-It's topped with a distinctive dome and studded with candied peels of fruit and sultanas.
-Panettone is enjoyed during the festive season all over Italy and was created in Milan.
+This sweet bread is traditionally given as a gift for special occasions.
+It’s topped with a distinctive dome and studded with candied fruit peel and sultanas.
+With its origins in Milan, Panettone is a traditional Italian dessert enjoyed during the festive season.

 30. Cannoli

-Cannoli are a popular Italian dolce consisting of crispy fried pastry filled with a creamy cheese centre.
-In some regions, you may find variations of the pastry decorated with pistachios or dusted with confectioner’s sugar.
+Cannoli are a popular Italian dessert consisting of crispy fried pastry filled with a creamy cheese centre.
+You may find variations decorated with pistachios or dusted with confectioner’s sugar.
 It’s delightful with a coffee.

 31. Bellini

-The Bellini cocktail is an Italian classic that was created in the Veneto during the 1930s.
-The cocktail combines prosecco and white peach purée.
-The drink was created by Giuseppe Cipriani in Harry's Bar, Venice.
-Its simplicity and refreshing fruity taste make it an ideal choice to toast special occasions.
+The Bellini cocktail is an Italian classic that was created in the 1930s by Giuseppe Cipriani at Harry’s Bar in Venice.
+The cocktail combines Prosecco and white peach purée.
+Its simplicity and refreshing, fruity taste make it an ideal choice for toasting special occasions.

 32. Campari

-Campari, an Italian aperitif that dates back to 1860, is a classic that is widely available in bars and restaurants throughout the world.
-The vibrant red hue comes from a blend of bitter herbs and aromatic plants, as well as fruit peel, infused with alcohol.
+Campari, an Italian aperitif that dates back to 1860, is a classic widely available in bars and restaurants worldwide.
+The vibrant red hue is derived from a blend of bitter herbs, aromatic plants, and fruit peel, all infused with alcohol.
 Campari is known for its bittersweet flavour, which has become a classic in cocktails such as the Negroni or the Americano.

 33. Prosecco